Dobatymo/qb-tool/readme.md

                         Delete torrents files from directory if they are already loaded in qBittorrent
     move-by-rename      b help
-    find-torrents       Delete torrents files from directory if they are already loaded in qBittorrent
-    full-help           Show full help, including subparsers
+    find-torrents       Load torrent files from directory, find the associated files on the harddrive and load the torrents. full-help           Show full help, including subparsers

 optional arguments: